Israelis Have A Love-Hate Relationship With Jerusalem

 "If I want to go to my mother on Shabbat, I cannot take the same route I take during the week because half the roads are blocked or closed on Shabbat," Eilon says.

 Her son, and more than a dozen of his childhood friends, have moved an hour's drive away from Jerusalem to the Tel Aviv area.
-It is Israel's business hub, and provides better salaries in the private sector than the mostly public sector jobs available in Jerusalem.
+It is Israel's business hub and provides better salaries in the private sector than the mostly public sector jobs available in Jerusalem.

 When it comes to religion, Tel Aviv and Jerusalem are opposites.
-Today only 20 percent of Israelis in Jerusalem identify as non-religious.
+Today only 20 percent of Israelis in Jerusalem identify as nonreligious.
 In Tel Aviv, 67 percent of residents do.

-"We have the Arabs and we have the religious and we are being somehow pushed out," Eilon says of non-religious Israelis in Jerusalem.
+"We have the Arabs and we have the religious and we are being somehow pushed out," Eilon says of nonreligious Israelis in Jerusalem.
 "Slowly but surely, we feel unwanted, unwelcome, un-everything."

 The one who came